 These days it is generally easier for me to get time alone late in the evenings rather than in the mornings.
 Yet making constructive use of this time to seek God takes discipline to turn off the computer or TV, to put down my book and pick up the Bible.
 Just as it takes resolve and discipline to get out of bed early on a cold morning.
 My problem is not primarily one of having no time but lies in how I am choosing to use what time I’ve got.

 I recall my bachelor days when I would get up and enjoy a cup of tea while reading the Bible and praying before getting ready for work.
 So in order to reactivate some dormant memory cells, last night I made a cup of tea and sat down to read and pray.
 My mind wandered, I fidgeted and walked around the room.
 But I was seeking God.
-(Though tea late at night predictably caused me to have to get up during the night to pee!).

 Something which has encouraged me in my messy, inadequate pursuit of God is a quote I recently read from Henri Nouwen:

-“WHY should I spend an hour in prayer when I do nothing during that time but think about people I am angry with, people who are angry with me, books I should read and books I should write, and thousands of other silly things that happen to grab my mind for a moment?
+“Why should I spend an hour in prayer when I do nothing during that time but think about people I am angry with, people who are angry with me, books I should read and books I should write, and thousands of other silly things that happen to grab my mind for a moment?